Convergence of local times of stochastic processes associated with resistance forms: Introduction

-The remainder of the article is organised as follows.
-In Section \ref{GH-type topologies}, we introduce the Gromov-Hausdorff-type topologies which are used to describe convergence of resistance metric spaces equipped with measures, stochastic processes and associated local times.
-In Section \ref{uniform continuity of stochastic processes}, we provide preliminary results about uniform continuity of a stochastic process under quite general framework.
-In Section \ref{sec:resistance}, we recall fundamental results about the theory of resistance forms, and study joint continuity of local times on resistance metric spaces.
-In Section \ref{proof of a main theorem of quenched version} and Section \ref{section: proof of main results in random case (compact)}, respectively, the main results Theorem \ref{main result in deterministic case (compact)} and Theorem \ref{main result in random case (compact)} are proved.
-Methods for checking the metric-entropy conditions via volume estimates are provided in Section \ref{metric entropy and volume estimates}, before finally, in Section \ref{section of examples}, we present some example applications.
+The remainder of the article is organized as follows.
+In Section \ref{sec: GH-type topologies}, we introduce the Gromov-Hausdorff-type topologies which are used to describe convergence of resistance metric spaces equipped with measures and laws of stochastic processes and associated local times.
+In Section \ref{sec: uniform continuity of stochastic processes}, we provide a preliminary result regarding uniform continuity of a stochastic process where metric entropy plays an important role.
+In Section \ref{sec: resistance}, we recall some fundamental results about the theory of resistance forms and study joint continuity of local times on resistance metric spaces.
+In Section \ref{sec: proof of the main theorem for deterministic spaces} and Section \ref{sec: proof of main results in random case}, respectively, the main results Theorem \ref{1. thm: main result for deterministic spaces} and Theorem \ref{1. thm: main result for random spaces} are proved.
+Methods for checking the metric-entropy conditions via volume estimates are provided in Section \ref{sec: metric entropy and volume estimates}, before finally, in Section \ref{sec: examples}, we present some examples to which our main results are applicable.